esovm/codegolf-submissions/README.md

  - 4 Assembly programs
  - 3 x86 binaries
  - 4 Seed programs
- - 13 Brainfuck programs
+ - D Brainfuck programs
- - 13 Malbolge programs
+ - D Malbolge programs

+In total, that's 27 submissions.

 ## How to use this repository